US STOCKS-Wall St little changed, with earnings in sight

 By Sruthi Shankar

-Oct 9 (Reuters) - Wall Street was little changed in early afternoon trading on Monday as losses in healthcare stocks were offset by gains in technology shares, with the third-quarter earnings season looming.
+Oct 9 (Reuters) - Wall Street was little changed in late morning trading on Monday, as losses in healthcare stocks were offset by gains in technology shares, with the third-quarter earnings season looming.

 U.S. stocks have been on a tear this year, hitting new records almost everyday in the past week, and the upcoming earnings reports will help justify the lofty valuations.